Foxboro High announces inaugural Athletics Hall of Fame class

-FOXBORO — Jack Martinelli, Sarah Behn and the Foxboro High 1987 state champion girls soccer team are among the inaugural inductees into the Foxboro High School Athletic Hall of Fame announced on Thursday.
+FOXBORO — Jack Martinelli, Sarah Behn and the Foxboro High 1987 state champion girls soccer team are among the inaugural inductees into the Foxboro High School Athletic Hall of Fame announced last Thursday.

-Other inductees include Bobby Moreshead, Joe Heinricher, Tom Nalen and Joan “Joanie” Goodwin with the class to be formally inducted on Oct.
+Other inductees include Bobby Moreshead, Joe Heinricher, Tom Nalen and Joan “Joanie” Goodwin, with the class to be formally inducted on Oct.
 21 at 6 p.m. at the Marilyn Rodman Performing Arts Center.
-Tickets can be purchased through MRPAC box office or online.
+Tickets can be purchased through the MRPAC box office or online.

 “Foxboro High School has an incredibly rich tradition of athletic success, both at the team and individual level,” Foxboro High Athletic Director Joe Cusack said in a release.
 “Starting a Hall of Fame is long overdue and will give our community something to celebrate, our inductees something to be fiercely proud of, and our student-athletes something to aspire to become a part of.”